 4. Turning Points: We can underestimate the difficulties that occur at the turning points in our lives.
 Even events that seem to be pleasant such as having a baby or a new relationship can be very demanding.
 We all know that growing older can feel painful and we dread the mid-life crisis rather than see it as an opportunity.
 After a bereavement we usually need a period of rest and mourning and it can seem difficult to get back into the swing of life again.
 This can be a time when life seems to lose its meaning and when a therapist can gently restore a sense of purpose.

-My standard fee in Canary Wharf and Walthamstow is £75 per 50 min session or £90 for couples.
+My fee in Canary Wharf and Walthamstow is £80 per 50 min session for individuals, £95 for couples and £110 for families.

 I begun my professional life training as a speech therapist, however from experiences gained working within mental health projects and residential psychiatric settings, I became interested in the possibility of bringing a psychological and particularly a philosophical perspective to bear more fully within the work I was doing.
 I re-trained as a psychotherapist and have since worked extensively within various teaching and training organizations as well as in the NHS, and I am now in private practice full-time working largely with professionals from the city, and local residents of Walthamstow.
 My practice is based in E17 and E14.